 Certificate preparation – SCCM CMG Cloud Management Gateway Implementation Guide

 To configure CMG, we need at least One certificate (Server authentication certificate).
-Based on the need or scenario, you may need more certificates; we need One certificate only (Server Authenticate in this post or scenario).
+Based on the need or scenario, you may need more credentials; we need One certificate only (Server Authenticate in this post or scenario).
 Let us discuss server-side and client-side certificates.

 Server Side certificate